Equity Bank (United States): History

 In 2021, Equity Bank became a $5 billion bank.
 In October, Equity merged with the parent company of American State Bank & Trust in Wichita, KS.
 CEO Brad Elliott called the moved "The largest merger in the company's history."
 The merger added 17 locations to Equity's banking network across the Wichita metro, as well as Central, North Central, and Southwest, KS.
 After the merger, Equity owned and operated 67 locations across Kansas, Missouri, Oklahoma, and Arkansas, and was projected to have around $5.0 billion in assets.

 Two months later, Equity Bank bought three bank locations and their assets in St. Joseph, Mo., from Security Bank of Kansas City.
 After the purchase, Equity operated 16 banks in Missouri, including five on the Missouri-side of the Kansas City metro.

 In May 2023, Equity Bancshares (EQBK) was traded on the New York Stock Exchange for the first time.
 CEO Brad Elliott saw the company's move to the NYSE as a boon not only for investors, but also for the bank's overall growth.
 The company's stock rose nearly 3% on its first day on the NYSE.

 In February 2024, Equity completed a merger with Rockhold BanCorp, the parent company of the Bank of Kirksville in Kirksville, MO.
 The move added eight locations to Equity's existing footprint.
 In July, Equity acquired KansasLand Bancshares and its two locations in Quinter and Americus, Kansas.
 After the move, Equity Bank had a network of 74 banks across four states and $5.3 billion is assets.

+Equity completed its acquisition of NBC Corp. of Oklahoma on July 3, 2025, in Oklahoma City, Oklahoma.
+This brought the bank to $6.4B in assets and brought the total locations to 82.

+In 2025 the bank also entered into Iowa through the opening of a loan production office.

+They completed the acquisition of Frontier Holdings, LLC, the parent of Frontier Bank in Omaha, Nebraska, on January 1, 2026.
+The Frontier acquisition marked Equity Bank’s entry into Nebraska and resulted in proforma assets of $7.9B.